ootbingo/oot-bingo-generator/doc/BALANCING.md

 save that amount of time by not going adult.
 Note that there are goals with a `ms` synergy of 100; these are impossible to do as child.

-This type of synergies is called 'rowtype' because you can only determine them for a whole row, not for two individual goals.
-Only if you know all the goals of a row can you determine if it's worth to skip one of these preparation things;
-if skipping loses too much time for just one of the goals, it's not worth anymore.
+This type of synergy is called 'rowtype' because you can only determine it for a whole row, not for two individual goals.
+Only once you know all the goals of a row can you determine if it's worth skipping one of these preparation things; if skipping loses too much time for just one of the goals, it's not worth it anymore.

 ## Synergy filters

 ### Combining synergies in a row

-Before looking at the synergy filters, it's important to understand how synergy values of multiple goals get combined to a total synergy.
-Imagine we have a row containing three goals with a `hovers` synergy: *4 Compasses* with 2, *Shadow Temple Boss Key* with 1.5 and *Beat the Water Temple* with \*1.
+Before looking at the synergy filters, it's important to understand how the synergy values of multiple goals get combined into a total synergy.
+Imagine we have a row containing three goals with a `hovers` synergy: *4 Compasses* with 2,
+*Shadow Temple Boss Key* with 1.5 and *Beat the Water Temple* with \*1.
 What is the total amount of `hovers` synergy in this row?
 By default, the **highest value always gets dropped**, and the rest gets summed.
-So in this example, the row has a `hovers` synergy of `1.5+1=2.5`.
+So, in this example, the row has a `hovers` synergy of `1.5+1=2.5`.

-This rule goes for any amount of goals: in the case of two goals, the higher number gets removed and only the lower number is counted.
+This rule goes for any number of goals; in the case of two goals, the higher number gets removed and only the lower number is counted.
 If there is only one goal in a row with a certain synergy, that gets ignored; you need at least two goals for a synergy to have an effect.

 ### Filters

-The synergies of almost all columns on the sheet get combined as just described.
-But there are a few ones that work differently.
+The synergies of almost all the columns on the sheet get combined as just described.
+But there are a few that work differently.
 These are columns where the first row with **synergy filters** contains a filter.
 A filter starts with the word `min` or `max`, followed by a positive or negative number.
 If the word is `min`, you look at the lowest numbers, and if it's `max`, you look at the highest.
 The filter `min 2` means that you take the lowest 2 synergies.
 If the filter is `max 1`, you take the highest synergy.
-For negative numbers you take everything *except* for an amount at the end.
+For negative numbers, you take everything *except* for an amount at the end.
-So `min 2` means that you take all lowest synergies, but leave out the highest 2.
+So `min 2` means that you take all the lowest synergies, but leave out the highest 2.
 And `max 1` means you take all the highest synergies and leave out the lowest value.
+Take a look at the example in the table before.

-Note that columns on the sheet without a stated synergy filter all implicitly get the filter `min -1`, since for those the highest value is always removed.
+Note that columns on the sheet without a synergy filter all implicitly use the filter `min -1`, since the standard way of combining synergies is removing the highest value.

-So what's the point of these filters?
+So what's the point of these custom filters?
 Take the `legitlacs` column for example, which aims to prevent free light arrows.
 It has a synergy value of *100* for Beat Shadow, Beat Spirit and Light Arrow goals.
-If the standard filter of `min -1` would be applied, only one out of those three could appear in a row.
-But two out of these three would also be okay, since only all three results in Light Arrows being free.
+If the standard filter of `min -1` were applied, only one out of those three could appear in a row.
+But two out of these three would also be okay, since only all three together result in Light Arrows being free.
 Therefore, this column has a filter of `min -2`, which removes the two highest synergies.
 Beat Shadow and Beat Spirit can appear together, or Light Arrow and Beat Shadow for example.
-In those cases, both synergies get removed.
-But if all three appear, one synergy of a 100 remains, which is always too high for the generator to allow.
+In those cases, both synergies are removed.
+But if all three appear, one synergy of 100 remains, which is always too high for the generator to allow.

-Another example are the `endon` synergies, explained in the [endon](#endon) section.
+Another example is the `endon` synergies, explained in the [endon](#endon) section.

 ### Filter example

-Imagine we have a row with five goals, and those goals have all have an `x` synergy: 0.5, 1, 2.5, 2 and -1 respectively.
+Imagine we have a row with five goals, and those goals all have an `x` synergy: 0.5, 1, 2.5, 2 and -1 respectively.
 The following table shows which of those synergies would be added to the row total for different synergy filters.

 | filter / syn | -1 | 0.5 | 1   | 2   | 2.5 |
 |--------------|---|-----|-----|-----|-----|